-- Academic (academic programs and departments, accreditation, institutional research, registrar, library, advising, international programs): Vice President for Academic Affairs/Dean of the Faculty. - Administrative Services (student accounts, bookstore, facilities, plant services, finance, human resources, information technology, event services): Vice President for Administration and Finance. - Student Life (residence life, housing, campus ministry, intercultural life, student activities, student organizations, health and counseling services, security services, food services): Vice President for Student Affairs/Dean of Students. - Athletics (all varsity athletic teams, sports information, trainers): Athletic Director. - College Relations (alumni, parent relations, fundraising, marketing and communication): Vice President for Advancement. - Admissions and Financial Aid (admissions, financial aid): Vice President for Enrollment Management. - 3.
+- Academic (academic programs and departments, accreditation, institutional research, registrar, library, advising, Information Technology): Vice President for Academic Affairs/Dean of the Faculty. - Administrative Services (student accounts, bookstore, facilities, finance, human resources, information technology): Vice President for Administration and Finance. - Student Life (residential life, housing, campus ministry, inclusion and intercultural life, student activities, disability and accessibility, student organizations, health and counseling services, campus safety, food services): Vice President for Student Affairs/Dean of Students. - Athletics (all varsity athletic teams, sports information, trainers): Vice President of Athletics - College Relations (alumni, parent relations, event services, fundraising, marketing and communication): Vice President for Advancement. - Admissions and Financial Aid (admissions, financial aid): Vice President for Enrollment Management. - High Impact Practices (internships, study away, student employment, Title IX) Vice President for High Impact Practices - 3.
 Acknowledgment: Upon receipt of a formal complaint, the appropriate Vice President will send a written acknowledgment to the student within five working days. - 4.
 Administrative Deliberation and Response: Within fifteen days of issuing the written acknowledgment to the student, the Vice President will seek to understand the nature of the complaint, interviewing, if necessary, the employees involved, the originator of the complaint, and anyone else with relevant knowledge of the complaint.
 The investigation should include information about previous efforts to resolve the issue, College policies and procedures involved, and any contingent factors involved.
 The Vice President will send the student filing the complaint a written statement of attempted resolution to the problem. - 5.
-Student Appeal Process: Upon receiving the statement of attempted resolution to the written complaint, the student has the right of appeal to the President of the College.
+Student Appeal Process: Upon receiving the statement of attempted resolution to the written complaint, the student has the right of appeal to the President(s) of the College.
 This appeal must be made in writing within five working days of receiving the Vice President's Administrative response.
 The student will receive an acknowledgement of the appeal within five working days upon its receipt and a deliberation response within fifteen working days from the date of the acknowledgment letter. - 6.
 Records: All formal student complaints will be forwarded upon resolution to the VP for Student Affairs, who will keep an official log of all such complaints. - 7.
-Complaints involving a Vice President should be directed to the President of the College, who will adhere to the process outlined in #4.
+Complaints involving a Vice President should be directed to the President(s) of the College, who will adhere to the process outlined in #4.
 There is no appeal process.